Woodworking Basics: Prepping Lumber for Projects

-- Why wood cups, twists, and bows, and what to pay attention to when you are selecting the wood.
+- Why wood cups, twists, and bows, and what to pay attention to when you selecting wood.

 - How to use the jointer, planer, and table saw to get a board to the point where it can be used in furniture making.

-- How to read a board when you are laying out parts, so that you use the wood efficiently and wind up with grain directions that are pleasing to the eye, functional, and structurally sound.
+- How to read a board when you're laying out parts, so that you use the wood efficiently and wind up with grain directions that are pleasing to the eye, functional, and structurally sound.

 You do not need to be a certificate student to take this class.